 About Electric Last Mile Solutions, Inc.

 Electric Last Mile Solutions, Inc. (Nasdaq: ELMS; ELMSW) is focused on defining a new era in which commercial vehicles run clean as connected and customized solutions that make our customers’ businesses more efficient and profitable.
-ELMS’ first vehicle, the Urban Delivery, is the first Class 1 commercial electric vehicle in the U.S. market.
-The Company is expected to begin production of its second vehicle, the Class 3 Urban Utility EV, as early as the second half of 2022.
 ELMS is headquartered in Troy, Michigan.
 For more information, please visit www.electriclastmile.com.

-This press release includes “forward-looking statements” within the meaning of the “safe harbor” provisions of the Private Securities Litigation Reform Act of 1995, as amended.
-All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking, including, without limitation, statements regarding production timing for the Urban Utility Vehicle and the attributes and performance of the Company’s Urban Delivery and Urban Utility vehicles.
-These forward-looking statements generally are identified by words such as “expect,” “estimate,” “project,” “budget,” “forecast,” “anticipate,” “intend,” “plan,” “may,” “will,” “could,” “should,” “believes,” “predicts,” “potential,” “continue,” and similar expressions are intended to identify such forward-looking statements.
-These forward-looking statements involve significant risks and uncertainties that could cause the actual results to differ materially from the expected results and you should not rely on these forward-looking statements.
+This press release includes “forward-looking statements” within the meaning of the “safe harbor” provisions of the Private Securities Litigation Reform Act of 1995.
+The Company’s actual results may differ from its expectations, estimates and projections and consequently, you should not rely on these forward-looking statements as predictions of future events.
+Words such as “expect,” “estimate,” “project,” “budget,” “forecast,” “anticipate,” “intend,” “plan,” “may,” “will,” “could,” “should,” “believes,” “predicts,” “potential,” “continue,” and similar expressions are intended to identify such forward-looking statements.
+These forward-looking statements include, without limitation, the Company’s expectations with respect to its management transition, timeline for restatement of its financial statements, and anticipated cash position for the year ended December 31, 2021.
+These forward-looking statements involve significant risks and uncertainties that could cause the actual results to differ materially from the expected results.
 Most of these factors are outside the Company’s control and are difficult to predict.
-Factors that may cause such differences include, but are not limited to: (1) the inability to recognize the anticipated benefits of the business combination, which may be affected by, among other things, competition and the ability of the Company to grow and manage growth profitably and retain its key employees; (2) changes in applicable laws or regulations; (3) the possibility that the Company may be adversely affected by other economic, business, and/or competitive factors; (4) the impact of COVID-19 and the resulting supply chain disruptions on the Company’s business; (5) any delays the Company may experience in realizing its projected timelines and cost and volume targets for the production, launch and ramp up of production of the Company’s vehicles and the modification of its manufacturing facility; (6) the ability of the Company to obtain customers, obtain product orders, and convert its non-binding pre-orders into binding orders or sales; (7) the Company’s ability to implement its business plans and strategies; and (8) other risks and uncertainties described in the “Risk Factors” section of the Company’s Quarterly Report on Form 10-Q for the quarter ended June 30, 2021 and in the Company’s other filings with the Securities and Exchange Commission, including the Company’s Quarterly Report on Form 10-Q for the quarter ended September 30, 2021 which are accessible on the SEC’s website at www.sec.gov and the Investor Relations page of our website at ir.electriclastmile.com.
-Some of these risks and uncertainties may in the future be amplified by the COVID-19 pandemic and other factors outside of the Company’s control, and there may be additional risks that the Company considers immaterial or which are unknown.
+Factors that may cause such differences include, but are not limited to: (1) the inability to recognize the anticipated benefits of the business combination, which may be affected by, among other things, competition and the ability of the Company to grow and manage growth profitably and retain its key employees; (2) changes in applicable laws or regulations; (3) the possibility that the Company may be adversely affected by other economic, business, and/or competitive factors; (4) the impact of COVID-19 on the Company’s business; (5) any delays the Company may experience in realizing its projected timelines and cost and volume targets for the production, launch and ramp up of production of the Company’s vehicles and the modification of its manufacturing facility; (6) the ability of the Company to obtain customers, obtain product orders, and convert its non-binding pre-orders into binding orders or sales; (7) the Company’s ability to implement its business plans and strategies; and (8) other risks and uncertainties described in the “Risk Factors” section of the Company’s Quarterly Report on Form 10-Q for the quarter ended June 30, 2021 and in the Company’s other filings with the Securities and Exchange Commission, including the Company’s Quarterly Report on Form 10-Q for the quarter ended September 30, 2021, and in the Company’s future filings with the Securities and Exchange Commission.
+Some of these risks and uncertainties may in the future be amplified by the COVID-19 outbreak and there may be additional risks that the Company considers immaterial or which are unknown.
+The Company cautions that the foregoing list of factors is not exclusive.
+The Company cautions readers not to place undue reliance upon any forward-looking statements, which speak only as of the date made.
 The Company does not undertake or accept any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements to reflect any change in its expectations or any change in events, conditions or circumstances on which any such statement is based.